KushagraLPU/LPU-CSE101/README.md

-# LPU-CSE101
+# LPU-B.Tech(ECE)
-Contains the 'C Language' program's on Dev c++
+Contains the files of the work,I have done while doing B.Tech.